Click the image above for 3D panoramic view with drag and zoom

 Become as sensitive as you can to the place where you intend to build.

 Visit it often in order to get a real feel of what the place is about.
 Try to experience it at different times of the day and night and under different weather conditions and at different times of the week (and year if possible).
 Research possibilities for energy harvesting PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. design and orientation and rain water harvesting

 Get a feel of the closeness and relationship with neighbours and surrounding buildings and how noisy it may be.
 Check what security feels like.
 See where the sun comes from and where the best and worst views are.
 Bear in mind that the Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) have quite complex rules about proximity of other buildings and how this affects fire resistance[for the purposes of part B of the Approved Documents] - The ability of a component or construction of a building to satisfy, for a stated period of time, some or all of the appropriate criteria specified in the relevant part of BSBritish Standard 476. of the structure.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations have quite complex rules about proximity of other buildings and how this affects fire resistance[for the purposes of part B of the Approved Documents] - The ability of a component or construction of a building to satisfy, for a stated period of time, some or all of the appropriate criteria specified in the relevant part of BSBritish Standard 476. of the structure.
 Take photographs to help with the design process later.

 Find out what the soil is like and what grows there and what kind of local wildlife there is.